 - Niacinamide: Balances oil production and minimizes pores

-- Peptides: Improve firmness and skin texture
+- Peptides: Improve texture and skin texture

 Apply 2–3 drops and gently press into the skin.
 Allow it to absorb fully before moving on to moisturizer.